 Almost everyone wants to live a healthier lifestyle, but sometimes figuring out what that really means can be tough, and making major change can be intimidating.
 The truth is that often living a healthier life is not about making massive changes, and even simple changes to your daily routine can pay big dividends in the long run.
-SPLENDA LIVING™ Blog is giving real, simple, tangible advice to make living a healthier lifestyle an attainable reality.
+The SPLENDA LIVING™ Blog is giving real, simple, tangible advice to make living a healthier lifestyle an attainable reality.
 Check out our latest posts below, including information about healthy eating, exercising, and how SPLENDA® Sweeteners fit in with a healthy eating plan!

 As a registered dietitian I am always talking and writing about food and nutrition.
 I want to be sure everyone knows that a balanced diet is essential to good health.
 But your diet is not the only thing that must be balanced.
 Eating right is just one part of a healthy lifestyle.
 Regular exercise and emotional well-being are equally important parts of a healthy lifestyle, and they must all be balanced for you to feel your very best.